-the primary treatment for those with ASCVD and can lower triglyceride levels reasonably.
-For those with triglyceride levels above 500 mg/dL, triglycerides become a primary target to prevent complications such as pancreatitis.
-Clinicians may still utilize statins first, especially in the presence of ASCVD; otherwise, these guidelines suggest that if a patient's cardiovascular risk is low, the use of icosapent ethyl (Vascepa1), fenofibrate, or omega-3 acid ethyl esters (Lovaza1) should be considered.
+the primary treatment for those with ASCVD and can generally lower triglyceride levels by 10% to 25%.
+For those with triglyceride levels above 500 mg/ dL, triglycerides become a primary target to prevent complications such as pancreatitis.
+Clinicians may still utilize statins first, especially in the presence of ASCVD; otherwise, these guidelines suggest that if a patient's cardiovascular risk is low, the use of icosapent ethyl (Vascepa), fenofibrate, or omega-3 acid ethyl esters (Lovaza) should be considered.